 Before you know it, spring will be here and we’ll all be outdoors more and enjoying some sunshine.
 Early spring is a good time to plant since it’s not too cold or hot.
 While not everyone might have a green thumb, perfect family activity is to plant a tree together.
 Since most families are so preoccupied with their busy lives, it’s very much needed to connect and do something together.
 Planting a tree or a garden is fun for the entire family and bonds you even closer.
-If your lawn doesn’t have space for a tree, a small garden, be it flowers, vegetables or herbs is also a wonderful choice.
+If your lawn doesn’t have space for a tree, a small garden, be it flowers, vegetables or herbs is also a wonderful choice, though you will want to make sure you have adequate sprinklers for your garden.
 Trees and gardens will grow right along with your children and will not only teach them responsibility but also provide you and your family with great memories.

 If planting a tree, here’s what to do:

 Trees are a beautiful addition to any backyard lawn.
 Get the entire family involved in what kind of tree you want to plant.
 Some popular choices are the American Holly tree, which can grow 15-50 feet tall with beautiful red berries on them; Dogwood trees bloom in spring, and Red oak and sugar maple are also very popular choices and do justice to any garden.
 You might also want to plant a tree to give you more privacy in your garden from the neighbors.
 The ‘Green Giant’ Arborvitae tree is often used for that and is fast growing.

 Choose the best spot for the tree.
 Make sure there are no obstructions or any sort of electrical wiring underneath.
 Now let the real fun begin!
 Depending on their age, kids can use play shovels or real tools to dig a hole deep enough for the root and twice as wide.
 Then firmly pack it with soil around it.
 Kids will enjoy this messy part!
 After the soil is all around the planted root, start patting it down using tools and your feet.